6 Steps To Build Personas Like a Boss

 Some tips:

 • Make the persona(s) simple and straightforward so the entire org can review and re-visit.
-When new people join the company, this is critical information to share during on-boarding.
+When new people join the company, this is critical information to share during onboarding.

 • Find a picture to make the persona more real.
+Name the person.

 • Include real, important quotes from the VoC interviews.
 I like this additional method I found from growthramp.io where they include emotional phrases and color code by interviewee.